-- Puchase an emWave is you like to DIY.
+- Puchase an emWave if you like to DIY.

-- Get a group of 5 (your program is 1/2 price), or 10 people (your program is free) together for a 5 week coaching session, either in person or via Skype.
+- Get a group of five (your program is half price) or ten people (your program is free) together for a five-week coaching session, either in person or via Skype.

 - Sign up for a One-on-One coaching program.

-- Organize a Lunch and Learn for your place of work, or group.
+- Organize a Lunch & Learn for your place of work or group.